edgedb/edgedb/doc/ref/schema/architecture.rst

     concept City:
         required link name to str
         required link country to Country:
-            mapping: *1  # any given city only belongs to one country,
+            mapping := '*1'  # any given city only belongs to one country,
                              # but many cities can belong to the same
                              # country

 In the example above concept ``City`` defines two links: ``name`` as a